php-cache/doctrine-bridge/README.md

 This is useful for projects that require an implementation of `Doctrine\Common\Cache\Cache`, but you still wan't to use PSR-6

-Notice, no cache pool is created by the user.
-That is handled by [`DoctrineBridge`](src/DoctrineCacheBridge.php)
 ```php
 use Aequasi\Cache\DoctrineBridge;
 use Doctrine\Common\Cache\RedisCache;